kstenerud/concise-encoding/cbe-specification.md

 Preservation of the original numeric data type information is not considered important by default.
 Encoders should use the smallest type that stores a value without data loss.

-For specialized applications, an encoder implementation may choose to preserve larger types and widths as a tradeoff in processing cost vs data size, or to preserve type information.
+Specialized applications (for example marshalers) may wish to preserve more numeric type information to distinguish floats from integers, or even to distinguish between data sizes.
+This is allowed, as it will make no difference to a generic decoder.